 Landau Prize in Exact Sciences, 2013

 Fellow, Radcliffe Institute, 2012

 Gal A. Kaminka is a professor at the computer science department, and a member of the Gonda brain research center, and the Institute for Nanotechnology, at Bar Ilan University (Israel), where he leads the MAVERICK research group.
 His research expertise includes multi-agent and multi-robot systems, teamwork and coordination, behavior and plan recognition, molecular robotics, and modeling social behavior.

 After receiving his PhD at the University of Southern California, Prof. Kaminka spent time as a post-doctorate fellow at Carnegie Mellon University, before joining Bar Ilan University’s computer science department in 2002.
 He had spent a year as a Radcliffe Fellow at Harvard University’s Radcliffe Institute for Advanced Study.
 Prof. Kaminka was awarded an IBM faculty award and top places at international robotics competitions.
-He is the 2013 recipient of the Israeli national Landau Prize in exact sciences.
+He is the 2013 recipient of the Israeli national Landau Prize in exact sciences, and a Fellow of the European Association for Artificial Intelligence (EurAI).
 He is the author or co-author of over 150 publications and 7 patents, and is very active in commercializing technologies for real-world impact.

 Service highlights: Program co-chair ECAI 2016 , Program co-chair AAMAS 2010 , Associate editor for AMAI JAAMAS JAIR Commmunications of the ACM , Board of Intl.
 Foundation for Autonomous Agents and Multi-Agent Systems (2008–2014) , Executive Council Association for Advancement of AI (2008–2011) ,